Ordinary and Prophet Planning under Uncertainty in Bernoulli Congestion Games: Introduction

+In this paper, we specialize this framework to congestion games with uncertain demand.
+Although our analysis applies to the whole class of congestion games, we will often use the language of routing games to provide a more vivid representation of the model.
+Starting from a congestion game with atomic players, we assume that each player may be present in the game with a given probability, or not participate otherwise.
+Similar ideas were used in \citet{meir2012congestion} and \citet{AngFotLia:AGT2013}.
+Connecting this idea to traffic congestion in cities, commuters who travel often know by experience how many other commuters are typically on the road.
+However, the actual number of commuters to be encountered is uncertain and is likely to vary around its typical value.
+Such variability implies that for choosing the optimal route, players must anticipate the consequences of the uncertainty.

 We model this situation as a game of incomplete information.
-As is common in the literature, we assume that planning happens before getting any signal of the realized congestion.
-The key assumption of our work is that each player $\play\in\{1,\ldots,\nPlayers\}$ participates in the game with probability $\proba_{\play}$, independently of other players, and otherwise stays out of the game.

-The entire set of players (prior to the random entry) and their $\proba_{\play}$'s are common knowledge, but the actual realization of the uncertainty is unknown to players at the time they make their strategic choices in the game.
-Notice that our assumptions allow for heterogenous probabilities across players.
-But if all players happen to have the same probabilities $\proba_\play\equiv \proba$, the number of active players is a binomial random variable with parameters $\nPlayers$ and $\proba$.
+The key assumption of our work is that each player $i\in\{1,\ldots,n\}$ participates in the game with probability $p_{i}$, independently of other players, and otherwise stays out of the game.
+The population of players (prior to the random entry) and their probabilities $p_{i}$ are common knowledge, but the actual realization of the uncertainty is unknown to players at the time when they make their strategic choices in the game.
+If all players happen to have the same probabilities $p_{i}= q$, the number of active players is a binomial random variable with parameters $n$ and $q$.
+However, we allow for heterogeneous probabilities across players, which, given our motivation, is a natural setting to consider.
+We call games of this form \emph{Bernoulli congestion games}.

-We assume that players (randomly) staying out of the game incur a cost equal to $0$.
-Since staying out is determined exogenously and thus non-strategic, we could assign any cost to staying out of the game.
-The choice of cost for the outside option does not affect the set of Nash equilibria.
-Furthermore, a positive cost of non-participation would improve the efficiency of equilibria.
-For this reason, one does not need to study positive costs of non-participation to determine worst-case bounds for equilibria.
-Although our analysis applies to the whole class of congestion games, we will often use the language of routing games to provide a more vivid representation of our model.
-An instance of the game can be thought as the representation of the network conditions at a given time, when only a random subset of the population is on the road.

-The participation probabilities may be different for instances capturing different times because they are affected by factors such as weather, road conditions, failures of telecommunication equipment, or events that influence the interest of internet users to be connected.
-While such external random factors provide coordination signals to the game, we consider the game conditional on the realizations of those factors.
-After conditioning on these factors, the individual participation events are stochastically independent.
-In addition, our setup does not preclude having another step in which participation is a strategic decision.
-We do not explicitly mention the strategic participation because it can be easily represented by including the outside option in the strategy set, therefore not changing the structure of the game.